Opinion | Even now, we have to keep investigating Trump’s corruption

-That’s right, they take pride in breaking the law.
+That’s right: They take pride in breaking the law.
 And we can see it in the ongoing struggle over Trump’s financial records — which is no less important even if we might not see them until after the election.

-Rep. Adam Schiff, the chair of the House Intelligence Committee, just released a letter making clear that his committee is continuing to pursue the president’s financial records from Deutsche Bank, in the wake of a Supreme Court decision in July that narrowed the scope of how Congress could go about doing so.
+Rep. Adam B. Schiff (D-Calif.), chairman of the House Intelligence Committee, just released a letter making clear that his committee is continuing to pursue the president’s financial records from Deutsche Bank, in the wake of a Supreme Court decision in July that narrowed the scope of how Congress could go about doing so.

 That decision, while rejecting Trump’s preposterous claims of blanket immunity from investigation, gave him a gift by drawing out the process, probably until next year.
-That’s a victory for him: Through a combination of lying, delaying, and obstructing, he managed to keep his financial records from the public, even though there has never been a U.S. president for whom it was more important that we see those records.
+That’s a victory for him: Through a combination of lying, delaying and obstructing, he managed to keep his financial records from the public, even though there has never been a U.S. president for whom it was more important that we see those records.

 But this fight is not over, nor should it be.

-Trump’s tax returns in particular may reveal misconduct or even criminal activity.
+Trump’s tax returns in particular might reveal misconduct or even criminal activity.
 Indeed, absolutely everyone — Democrats, Republicans, Trump himself — operates on the assumption that if they saw the light of day it would be a political disaster for him.
-But as Schiff points out in his letter, his committee is concerned with their counterintelligence value.
+But as Schiff points out in his letter, the committee is concerned with their counterintelligence value.

 Schiff notes that “a complete and rigorous assessment of President Trump’s foreign financial conflicts of interest and the counterintelligence risks arising therefrom has not been conducted by federal law enforcement, the Intelligence Community, other Executive Branch agencies, or any other congressional committee.”
 That includes the special counsel’s investigation, which never sought the records.